20kdc/byond-data-docs/formats/DMB.md

 ## The Requirements For A DMB File To Be Loadable (Eden)

+### Minimum

 Honestly, I'm not even sure what the minimum is.
 Check the included source at this point, and go down from there.

+### Important Things Of Note

+BYOND *may* expect strings to have their DM-compiler-generated "word IDs".

+That is, strings being compared by-ID to constants without the runtime verifying that they are in fact the correct constants.

-## The Annotated Standard Class Hierarchy
+### The Annotated Standard Class Hierarchy

 It's important to note that some classes are actually BYOND built-in types.